top of page

 Our research claim:

-We are now in our sixth year of field testing innovative hazard mitigation tools, all designed to meet our City’s call to action to improve access to information about flooding hazards in vulnerable communities.
+Since 2016, we have been designing and developing innovative STORYMAKING TOOLS, all designed to meet our City’s call to action to improve access to information about flooding hazards in vulnerable communities.
 Through a combination of critical thinking, creative making, testing, and sharing of ideas and artifacts, students are positioned as resources of knowledge about their vulnerability to extreme weather events.
 They learn to make scientific claims based on evidence they gather and vet with community STEM mentors.
 We believe this I.C.A.R.E. approach can become a model for other similarly flood-impacted communities in the United States.
 We hope many "I's" who care will join to become WE, who move forward together, becoming WEATHER-Smart, Place-Wise, STORM SURGE-smart, PREP-smart, and Water-Safe.

 Photo for Shannon Scaff Tribute.jpg